-How to make catsicles: A recipe to help your cat beat the summer heat
+How to make catsicles: Help your cat beat the heat

 As the momma of two long-hair cats (and one thick-coated short-hair), I’m oh too familiar with the disdainful look on their faces whenever I go to turn down the air conditioner during the summer months.
 “You try wearing a fur coat, lady,” their faces say as they spread as much of their bodies as possible along my tile kitchen floors.